nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 </details>

+This will dump a PANY_SFS.pdf file containing the plot that you can scp onto your local machine to look at or view with e.g. `evince` remotely.
+The SFS barplot is shown below for convenience.

 ![PANY_SFS](../files/PANY_SFS.png)

-We can also compare our obsered SFS to what we would expect for a neutrally evolving, constant-size population.
+We can also compare our observed SFS to what we would expect for a neutrally evolving, constant-size population.

 ```bash
 # barplot